dustinlyons/nixos-config/README.md

 # Installing
 ## For MacOS
 ### Create a private Github repo to hold your secrets
-In Github, create a `nix-secrets` repository.
+In Github, create a private `nix-secrets` repository.
 Later, I show you how to create private data that lives there.

 ### Install dependencies
 ```sh